outmoded/metaphor/README.md

             - `callback` - the callback method using the signature `function(preview)` where:
                 - `preview` - the HTML preview string or `null` to skip setting a preview.
     - `maxSize` - the maximum image size in bytes allowed to be included in an image preview.
-The limit is only enforced when the size is known.
-Ignored when `preview` is disabled.
-Defaults to `1048576` (1Mb).
+The limit is only enforced when creating a `preview` (ignored when `preview` is disabled).
+When set, an HTTP HEAD request is made to each image URL to obtain its size.
+Defaults to `false`.
     - `css` - if set to a URL, it is used as a style sheet link in the `preview`.
 Defaults to `false` (no link).

 ### `engine.describe(url, callback)`